JinTangUCR/AP_CrosslinkFinder/README.md

 This program is easy to use with detailed instructions in the AP_CrosslinkFinder User Guide.PDF file.

 And able to be modified to analyze other types of DNA-protein cross-links.

+The code will be availabel after our work published.